rowan-maclachlan/cmpt_434/README.txt

  command prompt.
 The commands should be input as described in the assignment specification.
 In the "client_dir" folder, however, there is a file called "test.txt" which the user can provide as an argument to test the application.
+ 5) Questions and answers for part 1 can be found in a .pdf file under the directory ./p2/.
+The Latex source for the pdf is in the same directory.

 POSSIBLE ISSUES WITH TESTING: